salilab/imp/doc/manual/installation.md

 ### Getting prerequisites on Linux {#installation_prereqs_linux}
 All of the prerequisites should be available as pre-built packages for your Linux distribution of choice.
+For example, on a Fedora system the following should install most of the prerequisites:

+        sudo yum install boost-devel gperftools-devel CGAL-devel graphviz gsl-devel cmake doxygen hdf5-devel swig fftw-devel opencv-devel

 ### Getting prerequisites on a Mac {#installation_prereqs_mac}